-Clean energy ETFs are exchange-traded funds that invest primarily in stocks of companies involved in alternative energy sources, such as solar, wind, and water.
-These funds typically track the performance of an underlying index comprised of stocks of companies involved in clean and renewable energy sources.
+Clean energy ETFs are exchange-traded funds that mostly invest in the stocks of companies that are involved in alternative energy sources, such as solar, wind, or water.
+These funds track the performance of an underlying index that comprises stocks that are involved in clean and renewable energy sources.

-Examples of stocks that may be holdings in your clean energy stock ETF include companies like Tesla (TSLA), NextEra Energy (NEP), and Enphase Energy, Inc (ENPH).
+Examples of stocks that may be holdings in this type of ETF include Tesla (TSLA), NextEra Energy (NEP), and Enphase Energy, Inc (ENPH).

 The Outlook for Clean Energy

-Now may be one of the best times in history for you to invest in clean energy ETFs.
-According to the U.S. Department of Energy, the clean energy industry generates hundreds of billions in economic activity and has rapid growth potential in the coming year.
+Now may be one of the best times to invest in clean energy ETFs.
+The U.S. Department of Energy has stated that the clean energy industry generates hundreds of billions of dollars in economic activity, with rapid growth potential.

-However, you’d be wise to keep a long-term outlook, because investments that focus on niche areas of the market can see significant short-term fluctuations in price.
-These have average annualized returns that range from low single-digit gains to low single-digit declines in the past 10 years.
+But keep a long-term outlook, because investments that focus on niche areas of the market can see some extreme short-term fluctuations in price.
+These have average annualized returns that range from low-single-digit gains to low-single-digit declines in the past 10 years.

 Best Clean Energy ETFs to Buy Now

-Although clean energy ETFs share similar objectives and invest in many of the same sources of alternative energy, they do not all share the same holdings.
-Each fund differs in how it invests.
+Clean energy ETFs share similar goals.
+They invest in many of the same sources of energy, but they don't all share the same holdings.
+Each fund is unique in how it invests.

-So, we generated criteria we use to find the best clean energy ETFs.
-Generally, it’s wise to buy ETFs that have a multi-year track record and high relative assets under management (AUM)—more than $200 million is common among the top clean energy funds.
+We've generated criteria that we use to find the best clean energy ETFs.
+It’s often wise to buy ETFs that have a multi-year track record.
+They should have high relative assets under management (AUM).
+More than $200 million is common among the top clean energy funds.

-Therefore, our following three selections are clean energy ETFs with high AUMs relative to competing funds, as well as a track record of at least 12 years:
+These are all clean energy ETFs with high AUMs relative to competing funds, as well as a track record of at least 12 years.

-- iShares Global Clean Energy (ICLN): This ETF tracks the S&P Global Clean Energy Index, which is composed of 41 clean and renewable energy stocks from all around the world.
+This fund tracks the S&P Global Clean Energy Index, which is composed of 41 clean and renewable energy stocks from around the world.
 Top holdings include ENPH, SolarEdge Technologies, Inc (SEDG), and Vestas Wind Systems (VWS).
-ICLN’s inception date is June 24, 2008, AUM is $667.5 million and expenses are 0.46%, or $46 for every $10,000 invested.
+ICLN’s inception date is June 24, 2008.
+Its AUM is $667.5 million.
+Expenses are 0.46%, or $46 for every $10,000 invested.

 PBW tracks the WilderHill Clean Energy Index, which includes 39 stocks of companies involved in clean energy and conservation.
 Top holdings include ENPH, TSLA, and NOVA.
 The inception date for PBW is March 3, 2005.
-Its AUM is $322.1 million, and expenses are 0.71%.
+Its AUM is $322.1 million.
+Expenses are 0.71%.

-- First Trust NASDAQ Clean Edge Green Energy Index Fund (QCLN): This fund tracks the NASDAQ Clean Edge Green Energy Index, which includes a mix of U.S. and Canadian companies involved in the clean energy sector.
+This fund tracks the NASDAQ Clean Edge Green Energy Index.
+This index includes a mix of U.S. and Canadian companies that are involved in the clean energy sector.
 Top holdings include TSLA, ENPH, and Brookfield Renewable Partners (BEP).
-The inception date for QCLN is Feb.
-8, 2007.
-AUM is $228.5 million and gross expenses for the fund are 0.65%.
+The inception date for QCLN is February 8, 2007.
+AUM is $228.5 million.
+Gross expenses for this fund are 0.65%.

 The Bottom Line

 Clean energy ETFs can be used wisely as a part of a broadly diversified portfolio, but investors are cautioned not to commit more than 5% of their assets to one concentrated sector.
-The clean energy sector may have a bright future but the industry is still relatively new and untested, compared to traditional energy.
-For this reason, market risk and price volatility may be higher than the broad market indices.
+The clean energy sector may have a bright future, but the industry is still new and untested.
+Market risk and price volatility may be higher than with the broad market indices.